pelegrin/bapl/README.md

 ## Developing the tool
 Clone repository and submit PR request with description of changes.
-Folder structure.
+Folder structure
-Dockerfile - official Docker image examples - LAZ source files with varios language examples.
-Also provided in Docker image. package - latest version intepreter using in Docker image scripts - Test and additional bash scripts. systemlib - current version of system lib with sources in Lazarus language. week1-week8 - Lazarus interpreter in different readiness stages (developed in BAPL course)
+* Dockerfile - official Docker image
+* examples - LAZ source files with varios language examples.
+Also provided in Docker image.
+* package - latest version intepreter using in Docker image
+* scripts - Test and additional bash scripts.
+* systemlib - current version of system lib with sources in Lazarus language.
+* week1-week8 - Lazarus interpreter in different readiness stages (developed in BAPL course)

 ### Running tests
-Two scripts are provided in scripts folder. run_sources.sh execute all source files with interpreter and run_tests.sh runs all lua tests file.
+Two scripts are provided in scripts folder.
+* run_sources.sh execute all source files with interpreter
+* run_tests.sh runs all lua tests file.

 # Lazarus language
 Lazarus is a strongly typed language.
 Any variable should be declared first, before usage.